Man arrested in connection with string of arsons in Irvine neighborhood

 Kaveh Jake Shahriari, 22, was booked on suspicion of arson, according to the Irvine Police Department and Orange County booking records.

-Police first responded to a report of several trash can fires about 2:35 a.m. in the 00 block of Rembrandt, in the area of Jeffrey Road and Irvine Boulevard, Irvine police said in a written statement.
+Police first responded to a report of several trash can fires about 2:35 a.m. along Rembrandt, in the area of Jeffrey Road and Irvine Boulevard, Irvine police said in a written statement.

 Officers found four burning trash cans, police said.
 Heat also damaged an SUV parked nearby one of the cans.